 February 13 is World Radio Day.
 We take pride to celebrate our community radio — CKJS 810AM — probably one of the strongest, longest-running multilingual radio stations in the whole of Canada.

-Since its inception in 1974, CKJS has maintained its role in connecting and reaching out to many ethnicities and communities in Manitoba.
+Since its inception in mid 70s, CKJS has maintained its role in connecting and reaching out to many ethnicities and communities in Manitoba.

 Filipino programming on CKJS has its roots from 1976 when Resty Taruc pioneered a one hour program called “Radyo Pilipino.”
 Aired Tuesdays, Wednesdays and Thursdays, it had no regular time slot then.

 Joe Sulit took over when Resty went on vacation and did intermittent show until Resty’s return.

 Winnipeg’s Filipino population continuously grow in the 80s .
 Radyo Pilipino was given regular time slot on weekday evenings in 1982.
 Joe was joined by Kaka Paquito Rey Pacheco who was in-charge with news.

 Population of Filipino-Canadians grew to 35,000 in Manitoba in the 1990s.
 Listenership and market for a radio Filipino program became stronger.

 With the fresh addition and brilliant contribution of Ms Emmie Joaquin, a regular morning show that is known now as “Good Morning Philippines” was born.
 The first GMP was heard on CKJS on April 24, 1989.
 The rest is history.

 “GMP became a household name.
 Pinoys relied mostly on radio to hear latest news about the Philippines.” shared Emmie, now editor-in-chief and Publisher of Pilipino Express News Magazine.